-The "Power Hardware in the Loop" (PHIL) laboratory with a power of 1 MVA is the most powerful research facility and a central part of the infrastructure of the "Smart Energy System Simulation and Control Center" (SEnSSiCC), embedded in the project framework of the Energy Lab 2.0.
+With an output of 1 MVA, the "Power Hardware in the Loop" (PHIL) laboratory is the most powerful research facility and a central component of the infrastructure of the "Smart Energy System Simulation and Control Center" (SEnSSiCC), embedded in the project framework of the Energy Lab 2.0..

-Our goal is to investigate the system integration and control of novel equipment using real-time simulation technology in combination with real components.
+Our goal is to investigate the system integration and control of new types of equipment using real-time simulation technology in combination with real components.

-Power Hardware In the Loop (PHIL): We research on the stability and accuracy of a PHIL system in order to perform a stable and accurate evaluation of technologies under realistic conditions.
+Power Hardware In the Loop (PHIL): We research the stability and accuracy of a PHIL system to perform stable and accurate evaluation of technologies under realistic conditions.

-Energy storage systems: We investigate which grid services the storage systems can offer and which technology is best suited to solve specific problems (e.g. primary frequency control).
+Energy storage systems: We investigate which grid services the storage systems can offer and which technology best suits to solve certain problems (e.g. primary frequency control).

-Superconducting current limiters: We model superconducting current limiters with respect to thermal, electrical and mechanical properties.
+Superconducting power devices: We model and test superconducting power components with regard to thermal, electrical and mechanical properties.